JvanKatwijk/swradio-8/README.md

-To distinguish between "fast" and "slow" input, the version for the pmsdr is named "swradio-pmsdr", while the regular version is configred to ne named "swradio-8".
+To distinguish between "fast" and "slow" input, the version for the pmsdr is named "swradio-pmsdr", while the regular version is configured to be named "swradio-8".
 In the build for Windows there is an experimental version for use with extio plugins for soundcard devices called "swradio-extio".